 - There is a boardwalk and you can rent bikes if you like or just walk.
 There were also benches along the boardwalk where you could relax and people watch.

 - We just laid on our towels on the beach but there are chairs and beach umbrellas for rent if you prefer.

 - They had volleyball courts.
 I didn’t play but it was fun to watch.

 Cons of Long Beach Long Island

 Just a few things to keep in mind if you do decide to visit Long Beach Long Island:

-- If you didn’t purchase the beach getaway package, you must buy a beach pass for $15 per person to get on the sand.
-We were issued these cards which were similar thickness to a credit card that was punched as a receipt.
+- If you didn’t purchase the beach getaway package, you must buy a Long Beach NY beach pass for $15 per person to get on the sand.
+We bought these cards which were a similar thickness to a credit card that was punched as a receipt.
 You are supposed to carry the card with you at all times, but after entering we were never asked to show it.

 - Alcohol is not allowed

 - The water is a little cold for my taste.
 Since Russell is used to going into the North Sea in England, he loved it.